Human Capital Analytics and Diversity: Measuring and Increasing Inclusion through Analytics

 Almost since the beginning D&I practitioners have argued that increasing diversity leads to improved business results.
 And for many this belief remains almost an article of faith.

-But as organizations become increasingly quantified so D&I practitioners need to develop more sophisticated approaches to understanding the impact of their practice on the business.
+Simple metrics driven by regulatory requirements are not enough to provide the information the organization needs.
+Accordingly, as organizations become increasingly quantified, so D&I practitioners need to develop more sophisticated approaches to understanding the impact of their practice on the business.
 And they need to think creatively about how an analytical approach can inform D&I and business decision making.

 Concluding Panel: Next Steps For D&I and Analytics – How do we Measure Belonging?